open/close all folders

 - Poisonous Person: Spits poison bubbles as an attack.

-- Speech Impediment: Uses th- instead of s- when speaking.
+- Speech Impediment: He speaks with a lisp, using th- instead of s-.

 Harhall/BleetchA renowned tailor who exhibits a nasty angry side, he has come up with the practice of "Splart" as a complex method of dyeing clothes.